offen/docker-volume-backup/README.md

 # can be passed the account name as shown in the default value below.

 # AZURE_STORAGE_ENDPOINT="https://{{ .AccountName }}.blob.core.windows.net/"

+# Absolute remote path in your Dropbox where the backups shall be stored.
+# Note: Use your app's subpath in Dropbox, if it doesn't have global access.
+# Consulte the README for further information.

+# DROPBOX_REMOTE_PATH="/my/directory"

+# Number of concurrent chunked uploads for Dropbox.
+# Values above 6 usually result in no enhancements.

+# DROPBOX_CONCURRENCY_LEVEL="6"

+# App key and app secret from your app created at https://www.dropbox.com/developers/apps/info

+# DROPBOX_APP_KEY=""
+# DROPBOX_APP_SECRET=""

+# Refresh token to request new short-lived tokens (OAuth2).
+Consult README to see how to get one.

+# DROPBOX_REFRESH_TOKEN=""

 # In addition to storing backups remotely, you can also keep local copies.
 # Pass a container-local path to store your backups if needed.
 You also need to